bradlindblad/boomerplyr/README.md

 ## What is this?

 `boomerplyr` is an alternative syntax for `dplyr` that replaces boring old function names with Boomer slang.
+Inspired by [genzplyr](https://hadley.github.io/genzplyr/)

 ## Installation